nishantjr/fuzzing-with-k/doc/report.md

 ------------------------------------

 Our fuzzer depends on a \K{} semantics for the language existing.
-Since we belive that a semantics-first approach to language development is superiour to other approaches, and there are several other advantages to having a formal semantics, with important practical applicability, we do not consider this in itself a disadvantage.
+Since we believe that a semantics-first approach to language development is superiour to other approaches, and there are several other advantages to having a formal semantics, with important practical applicability, we do not consider this in itself a disadvantage.